 - Quit smoking.
 Quitting smoking can make a big improvement in controlling your CAD.
-We have support programs, and there are medicines that can help you stop smoking. - Make short and long-term goals.
+We have programs and there are medications that can assist you in stopping smoking. - Make short and long-term goals.
 Goals to eat better, exercise and maintain a healthy weight can be made to fit your lifestyle.
 We can assist you to make healthy changes one small step at a time to improve your CAD. - Get a flu shot every year.
-Ask your doctor if you should also have the pneumonia shot. - Limit alcohol.
-Ask your doctor how much, if any, is safe.
+Ask your doctor if you should have the pneumonia vaccine. - Limit alcohol.
+Ask your doctor how much, if any, alcohol is safe.